League-of-Foundry-Developers/foundry-vtt-types/README.md

 ## Type-Checking, Linting, Testing

-When contributing, make sure sure that the type checks pass, the linter is green and the tests are green.
+When contributing, make sure that the type checks pass, the linter is green and the tests are green.
 We _do_ have checks in the CI but running this locally also helps you while developing and saves you time as you don't have to wait for the CI.